 A minimalist, industrial-Scandi kidswear store in the CBD.
 To create a sense of wander and wonder, the boutique is peppered with triangular silhouettes and motifs that resemble mountains.
 Ta.le Architects also designed The Playpen, an angular structure made up of modular pieces; primarily used as a display case, it can be transformed into a cosy storytelling corner or a shoe-fitting area.

-Our design for Social Service Institute (SSI) featured in the September!
+Our design for Social Service Institute (SSI) featured in the September 2017 Issue!

 In response to SSI’s ethos of providing a holistic learning environment, the design strives to achieve borderless and collaborative learning, reaching out and community sharing through spatial planning that is sensitive to the environment and users’ requirements.